Working with Elastic Support: Best Practices

 We have attempted to make working with us as easy as possible, but as with any support organization it's important as a customer to understand a little about what happens behind the scenes to make for the best experience possible.
 Once you've opened your case, a lot of automation we've built goes to work to make sure we are consistently delivering high-quality support.
 It goes a little something like this:

-- We assign your case to your lead Elastic engineer.
-Your lead engineer is notified of your case.
-No more wondering if there are actual humans on the other end worried about your problems — we know instantly!
+- All new cases are assigned directly to Elastic support engineers.
+The relevant engineer is notified of your case.
+No more wondering if there are actual humans on the other end worried about your problems — we'll be there.

-- Based on the Three S's (Situation, Severity, and Seriousness) your lead Elastic engineer or the on-call engineer (depending on time of day) will engage with on your case within our committed response times.
+- Based on the Three S's (situation, severity, and seriousness), our global team of support engineers, who speak human and code, will engage with you on your case within our committed response times.

 The rest is pretty straightforward technical support interaction via the case, phone, or chat depending on which channel of support best suits The Three S's for that case.